vbmaarten/CodeStories/ResearchReport/research-report.md

 For the purpose of our application the smarter option would be to use either Ace or Code mirror because it requires minimal setup and minimal time to learn.
 The features it gives should be adequate for what we need it to do.
 This also allows us to have more freedom when designing the rest of the system as we do not have to implement it into the Code Editor but allows us to have a more modular design.

 Both of these editors are widely supported and the most actively used in their field.
 Ace is used and supported by c9.io and also supported by Mozilla, code mirror is used by jsfiddle.net and codepen.io, so both editors do not lack in support.
 Code mirror is smaller in size and is historically more stable and has better browser compatibility.
 Ace however has a couple more useful features and is overall more polished.
 Lastly the documentation of Ace is comprehensible and overall easier to use than the documentation of Code mirror.

+In the end we experimented with both editors.
+We concluded that Ace would be the best option out of the two because it better documented and has more beneficial features.

 ###Interpreter